Weekend in Bruges

 The historic center is listed as a UNESCO World Heritage Site and is also the most important part to visit.
 All the things to do and see are here!

-Boat trip canals
+Boat trip on the canals

 Visit the beguinage